-For purposes of computing our basic and diluted EPS, we increased our net loss available for common shareholders by the fair value of the additional shares issued related to the anti-dilution provision since they did not affect all our common shareholders equally and there were no contingencies related to the issuance of these shares at December 31, 2020 and 2019.
-Triggering the full ratchet anti-dilution provision increased our basic and diluted EPS by \$0.62 and \$0.09 per share for the years ended December 31, 2020 and 2019, respectively.
-As described in Note 5, we issued 343,110 restricted stock awards during the year ended December 31, 2020.
-At December 31, 2020, 129,032 restricted stock awards were not vested.
-Although we consider these shares to be issued and outstanding in our consolidated statements of changes in stockholders' equity, we have excluded them from the EPS calculation.
+For purposes of computing our basic and diluted EPS for the year ended December 31, 2020, we increased our net loss available for common shareholders by the fair value of the additional shares issued related to the anti-dilution provision since they did not affect all our common shareholders equally and there were no contingencies related to the issuance of these shares at December 31, 2020.

+As described in Note 5, we issued various equity instruments during the years ended December 31, 2021 and 2020 which impact our EPS calculation.
+All granted RSAs are considered issued and outstanding for purposes of our financial statements.
+Unvested RSAs are included as dilutive securities, but are excluded from our denominator of basic EPS.
+At December 31, 2021 and 2020, 91,109 and 122,782 RSAs, respectively, were not vested and were excluded from the EPS calculation.
+Vested RSUs are include in our computation of the weighted average shares for basic EPS and unvested RSUs are included as dilutive securities.
+At December 31, 2021, 249,100 unvested RSUs were excluded from the EPS calculation.

-The outstanding shares of unvested restricted stock awards, stock options and warrants to purchase common stock and the shares issuable under the 2019 Senior Notes were excluded from the computation of diluted net loss per share as their effect would have been anti-dilutive for the periods presented below:
+The outstanding stock options, unvested RSAs, unvested RSUs and warrants to purchase common stock were excluded from the computation of diluted net loss per share as their effect would have been anti-dilutive for the periods presented below: